T.A. Sturgeon - Author

 1980’s

 I start writing poetry in Secondary School, after finding a poem in a Sunday Supplement.
-An emotionally charged home life gave me reason to lose myself when my mother was being all weird and shouty.
-Poetry took me away from that.
-I found it came easy and was prolific.
-I write some lyrics, silly ditties for birthdays and weddings.
+An emotionally charged home life gives me reason to lose myself when my mother is being all weird and shouty.
+Poetry takes me away from this.
+I find it comes easily and is prolific.
+I write various lyrics and silly ditties for birthdays and weddings.

 2003-2004